Skip to content

 Mechanism of Action

-At the molecular level, the P21 peptide functions by binding to the CNTF receptor complex, initiating a cascade of intracellular signaling pathways.
+At the molecular level, the P21 peptide functions by binding to the leukemia inhibitory factor receptor (LIFR), initiating a cascade of intracellular signaling pathways.
 Unlike native CNTF, P21 selectively activates the JAK/STAT and PI3K/AKT pathways without inducing the formation of neutralizing antibodies that typically limit CNTF's efficacy.
-Through competitive inhibition, P21 also binds to the leukemia inhibitory factor receptor (LIFR), preventing the binding of native LIF and modulating neuroinflammation.
-This dual action ultimately upregulates the expression of neurotrophins like BDNF and NT-3, fostering an environment highly conducive to neurogenesis and synaptic repair.

 Origin & History

 The discovery of P21 stemmed from efforts to harness the neurogenic properties of ciliary neurotrophic factor (CNTF) while bypassing its poor blood-brain barrier permeability and immunogenicity.
-Researchers synthesized this small peptide sequence, corresponding to amino acids 148-151 of human CNTF, to create a more stable and bioavailable neurogenic agent.
-In early development, preclinical trials demonstrated P21's remarkable ability to reverse cognitive decline in mouse models of Alzheimer's disease.
-Currently, the P21 peptide remains strictly an experimental compound with a research-only approval status, lacking FDA approval for human clinical use.
+Researchers synthesized this small peptide sequence, corresponding to a specific active region of human CNTF, to create a more stable and bioavailable neurogenic agent.

 Frequently Asked Questions